Learning About Our Dogs Digestive Needs :

 Raw bone, included with the muscle meat.
 Rib bones for chewing, but weight bearing bones of older animals are too dense and can damage teeth or worse cause blockages , Generally 80% meat 10% bone & 10% offal

-(asparagus, broccoli, celery, lettuce, kale, squash, carrots, green beans) should be aware that they are high in oxalic acid and should be fed sparingly as it may interfere with calcium absorption.
+(asparagus, broccoli, celery, lettuce, kale, squash, carrots, green beans) please be aware that they are high in oxalic acid and should be fed sparingly as it may interfere with calcium absorption.
 Too many of these cruciferous vegetables can also alter thyroid function (Schultze, 1998).